mowamed/Serverless-Expense-Manager/README.md

 # Serverless Expense Manager

-This is the submission of Cloud Developer Nanodegree Capstone project. i've implemented a Simple Expense Manager application using AWS Lambda and Serverless framework in the backend aand Angular 8 in the frontend.
+This is the submission of Cloud Developer Nanodegree Capstone project. i've implemented a Simple Expense Manager application using AWS Lambda and Serverless framework in the backend and Angular 8 in the frontend.

 # Functionality of the application